 Oslo Travel Blog› entry 1 of 13 › view all entries

-Get up, get ready, Drive into town!
-Typical event, typical day - simple enough right ?
+Get up, get ready, and drive into town!
+Typical event, typical day.
+Simple enough right ?
 I mean how many times have we all done this before ??
-Oh but wait, i woke up in EUROPE this morning and I am going to visit Oslo the largest city in Norway(i think its the largest??? ha ha).
-My 1st time in a foreign country where english is not the primary language.
+Oh but wait, today I woke up in NORWAY and this morning I am going to visit Oslo the capital and largest Norwegian city.
+My 1st time in a foreign country where English is not the primary language.
 Far from a typical day for me, but bring it on baby, I am excited with anticipation.

-So my friend Liz and i head into Oslo around 11:00am or so, after sleeping in (my body clock is a little off - 9 hours difference).
-We park the car and right away we are in the old Oslo S train station which has been converted into retail shops and like a little small indoor market.
+So my friend Liz and I head into Oslo around 11:00am or so, after sleeping in (my body clock is a little off because of the 9 hour time difference).
+We park the car and right away we are in the old Oslo train station which has been converted into retail shops and is similar to a small indoor market.

-We leave the old Oslo S and head up the main strip which ends at the royal castle.
-As we leave we see a cool statue of a tiger(mmmm lunch photo), little did i know that Oslo is big on statues, but i would soon find out.
-One of the first things i saw was a Mcdonalds with a sign for cheesburger costing about $15NOK(norwegian kroner) hmmm thats like $3 US, what??? for a cheesebuger at Mickey D's ??
-I am laughing a bit as i am feeling agony, and all of a sudden i am not as hungry....lol ( i remember a few years back in the states where a cheeseburger was 49 cents on sunday or something?)(and where is the 99cent menu...lol)
+We leave the old Oslo Station and head up the main strip which ends at the royal castle.
+As we leave we see a cool statue of a tiger, and little did I know that Oslo is big on statues, but I would soon find out.
+One of the first things I saw was a McDonalds with a sign for a cheesburger costing about $15NOK(Norwegian kroner) hmmm thats like $3 US, what???
+For a cheesebuger at Mickey D's ??
+I am laughing at the same time I am agonizing over prices, and all of a sudden I am not as hungry as I was before lol.

-We continue up and we see lots of cool statues, i buy some better gloves (really warm and only $20 seems a bargain considering my hands are freezing :) we look at clothes as well but just hard to imagine spending twice the $ for pants similar to what i can get back home. ( I say all this so the people that are not used to foreign travel will be a bit prepared for higher prices, perhaps I am they only one who gets so shocked and was so naive going in - only had 4 days to prepare for the trip).
+We continue up and we see lots of cool statues, I buy some better gloves (really warm, and at only $20 it seems like a bargain considering my hands are freezing :) We look at clothes as well but just hard to imagine spending twice the $ for pants similar to what I can get back home. ( I say all this so the people that are not used to foreign travel will be a bit prepared for higher prices, perhaps I am they only one who gets so shocked and was so naive going in - only had 4 days to prepare for the trip).
 I will do a journal on more stuff like getting partial retail tax's back for tourists later perhaps.

-We come upon an outdoor skating rink which is a new site to me for sure, uh that means it has to stay below freezing right? :) then we head over to the Hard Rock cafe, i really want to get my brother a Hard Rock t-shirt!
-I have never purchased from the hard rock before, and now i am doing it where things are more $ in the first place, yikes.
-I see the style shirt i want, i do the math and its $53 US for a t-shirt that says hard rock with a cool dragon photo.
-Now my brother would like that and appreciate it and say "cool" (but not $53 cool), and he could add it to his other 100 concert t-shirts and it will get worn occasionally but $53, maybe if it was sweatshirt? :) so i thought i would keep looking for him and i could always come back.
+We come upon an outdoor skating rink which is a new sight to me for sure, uhhh that means the outside weather has to stay below freezing right? :) Then we head over to the Hard Rock cafe, because I really want to get my brother a Hard Rock t-shirt!
+I have never purchased from the hard rock before, and now I am doing it where things are more $ in the first place, yikes.
+I see the style shirt I want, I do the math and its $53 US for a t-shirt that says hard rock with a cool dragon photo.
+Now, my brother would like that and appreciate it and say "cool" (but not $53 cool), and he could add it to his other 100 concert t-shirts and it will get worn occasionally but $53, maybe if it was sweatshirt? :) So I thought I would keep looking for him and I could always come back.

-(Now later in the trip i would adjust and not be so bothered by the cost of things (like gas $9.00+ a gallon US) but this was a huge thing for me at first as i was on a budget for this trip and was like where is the evil wal-mart type place with cheap prices?" lol.
-Like I said, I am a bit in shock, not culture shock as much as $ shock :) I also want to mention, that the people are very understanding of people speaking english and most do it quite well, so after a while i talked on my own without having liz ask stuff in norwegian all the time.
+Now later on in the trip I would adjust and not be so bothered by the cost of things (like gas $9.00+ a gallon US) but this was a huge thing for me at first as I was on a budget for this trip and was thinking to myself "where is the evil wal-mart type place with cheap prices?" lol.
+Like I said, I am a bit in shock, not culture shock as much as $ shock :) I also want to mention, that the people are very understanding of people speaking English and most speak quite well, so after a while I talked on my own without me bothering Liz to ask stuff for me in Norwegian all the time.